 Students are vital to Preston's economy, contributing culturally and adding to the city's diversity as well as bringing in much needed revenue through renting, shopping and social activities.

 The Master Plan vision project began in 2016.
-To find out more visit the UCLan Master Plan homepage.
+To find out more visit UCLan Master Plan.

 A City Deal for you

 City Deal will help to create more than 20,000 new private sector jobs and see over 17,000 new homes built across Preston and South Ribble.
 It will also develop new school places, open green spaces and health provisions to cater for the growing population.